-- Patients receiving medical care for treatment of their asthma or COPD are included in the measure. - The start or continuation of a clinician group's management of a patient's asthma or COPD is identified by the appearance of a pair of services within 180 days of one another: a trigger code followed by a confirming code.
-For the Asthma/COPD measure: - A trigger code is any code from a set of CPT/HCPCS for E&M services (other diagnostic procedures [interview, evaluation, consultation]) when accompanied by an ICD-10 diagnosis code indicating asthma or COPD. - A confirming code is either any code from the same trigger set of E&M CPT/HCPCS codes for outpatient services when accompanied by an ICD-10 diagnosis code indicating asthma or COPD, or a code from an additional set of CPT/HCPCS codes (for laboratory, medications, radioisotope pulmonary scan, routine chest X-ray, other diagnostic procedures of respiratory tract and mediastinum, other diagnostic procedures on lung and bronchus, or other respiratory therapy) when accompanied by an ICD-10 diagnosis code indicating asthma or COPD.
+- Patients receiving medical care for treatment of their depression are included in the measure. - The start or continuation of a clinician group's management of a patient's depression is identified by the appearance of a pair of services within 180 days of one another: a trigger code followed by a confirming code.
+For the Depression measure: - A trigger code is any code from a set of CPT/HCPCS codes for clinically relevant outpatient services (outpatient E/Ms, behavioral health visits, collaborative care management, brain stimulation therapy, chronic care management, complex chronic care E/M, telehealth visits, in-home visits) when accompanied by an ICD-10 diagnosis code indicating depression. - A confirming code is any code from the same trigger set of CPT/HCPCS codes for clinically relevant outpatient services when accompanied by an ICD-10 diagnosis code indicating depression.